NicolasSierro/atomo-biz/AtOMo segments products.md

 ### Services

 Excerpts from blog post [Why creating elements of the periodic table as blockchain token?](https://blockchainizator.com/why-creating-elements-of-the-periodic-table-as-blockchain-token/)
-- 'AtOMo word speller' to see which words could be created with symbols (letters of elements)
+- 'AtOMo word speller' to see which words could be created with symbols (letters of elements); for now deactivated, but will be re-launched in 2026
 - Stickers in Telegram
 - Emoji in Slack
 - Elements' content as creative common: classification and atom values available on-line in the Json files of our API, and all images for free even for commercial use, except for NFTs.